 Richard Rossman - Dr. Rossman has a private practice in the area of gastroenterology.
 He has served on the Executive Board of the Ontario Medical Association, Gastroenterology section, and on the Executive of the Ontario Association of Gastroenterology.
 He was a director of Helix Biopharma from 1995 to 2007.
-He is currently an Associate Clinical Professor, Department of Medicine at McMaster University.

 Patrick Vink - Dr. Vink is a well-known and active member of the European and North American life sciences community.
 In 2012, Dr. Vink joined Cubist Pharmaceuticals, a company focused on developing new antibiotics to treat drug-resistant bacterial infections.
 At Cubist, he served as Executive Vice President and Chief Operating Officer until the company was bought by Merck for a total transaction value of \$9.5 billion in 2015.
-Previously, he has held several leadership positions across the pharmaceutical industry, including Senior Vice President, Global head of Hospital Business and Biologics of Mylan Inc. (2008-2012), Head of Global Business Franchise Biopharmaceuticals at Novartis Sandoz (2002-2006), Vice President of International Business at Biogen (2000-2002) and Head of Worldwide Marketing, Cardiovascular and Thrombosis at Sanofi (1997-2000).
+Previously, he has held several leadership positions across the pharmaceutical industry, including Senior Vice President, Global head of Hospital

+Business & Biologics of Mylan Inc. (2008-12), Head of Global Business Franchise Biopharmaceuticals at Novartis Sandoz (2002-06), VP of International Business at Biogen (2000-02) and Head of Worldwide Marketing, Cardiovascular and Thrombosis at Sanofi (1997-00).